KapitalWise/kw_sc_api_docs/_api/goalFunding_post.md

 parameters:
   - name: amount
     content: Goal funding amount approved by user
+  - name: nudgeId
+    content: Id of nudge to which user has responded by approving the funding amount
 content_markdown: |-
   Fund the goal to meet the target
   {: .success}